d8corp/watch-state/README.md

 // console.log(1)
 ```
 ##### Update argument:
-You can check if watch target is running first by `update` argument.
+You can check if the watching ran first by `update` argument.
 ```javascript
 const count = new State(0)